 Ostrich Boy – Cared for by Birds

-Sidi Mohamed, the ostrich-boy, told his amazing story in 1945.
+Sidi Mohamed, the “ostrich boy”, told his amazing story in 1945.
 At the age of five or six, he wandered off from his North African family, found an ostrich nest with chicks hatching, and befriended the parent ostriches.
-They took care of him, teaching him to run fast and sheltering him by each extended a wing over him.
+They took care of him, teaching him to run fast and sheltering him by each extending a wing over him.
 At the age of 12, he was taken back to his parents by mounted ostrich hunters.
 He later married and had children.
 During his time with the ostriches, he was eating mostly grass.